 Mac computers are commonly associated with a sleek design and high-quality hardware.
 However, that comes at a price.
 Mac desktop prices are frequently higher than Windows computers.

 Many people will say that the optimized user experience is more than worth the additional cost.
 But only Apple makes Mac computers, so there’s really no one else for them to compete with.
-Meaning there’s not a lot of variety — you sort of have to take what they give you as far as options and customization are concerned.
+This means there’s not a lot of variety — you sort of have to take what they give you as far as options and customization are concerned.

 Bottom line price comparison